Building a Data-Informed Marketing Strategy from the Ground Up

 239%

 This shift fundamentally changed how I work.
-What once felt like executing necessary tasks became intentional marketing leadership: connecting goals, audience needs, and execution into a cohesive system.
+What once felt like executing necessary tasks became intentional market leadership: connecting goals, audience needs, and execution into a cohesive system.

 It also created tangible value beyond my role: leadership now has a clear framework for understanding and communicating marketing efforts, reducing ambiguity and reactive decision-making.